shane0/SimpleTicketsDjangoApp/README.md

 The basic function was techs can create, email and export tickets/invocies in the admin interface with a few front facing views for reporting and customer review of work done

-This easily provides other uses such as asset tracking, kb, basic config management db, cmdb part of documentation for ITIL, DevOps, etc.
+This easily provides other uses such as asset tracking, kb, basic config management db, cmdb part of documentation for ITIL, DevOps, etc. just extend fields in the model.

 I have expanded models for that that include more fields if needed